Table of Contents

 Great Question MCP

-Great Question's MCP (Model Context Protocol) server gives your team read-only access to studies, sessions, transcripts, highlights, insights, and participant data from Claude Desktop, Claude Code, Cursor, ChatGPT, or any MCP-compatible AI tool.
+Great Question’s MCP (Model Context Protocol) server gives your team read and write access to studies, sessions, transcripts, highlights, insights, participant data, and study management from Claude Desktop, Claude Code, Cursor, ChatGPT, or any MCP-compatible AI tool.

 What's available